semantic-flow/sflo/documentation/concept.weave-process.md

 ### Lock propagation

-Requesting a lock for a node implicitly requires locking all ancestors up to the mesh root.
+Requesting a lock for a knop implicitly requires locking all ancestors up to the mesh root.
 This prevents parallel weaves on overlapping submeshes.

 ---